 The Working Group typically meets the third Thursday every other month.
 Its activities include:

 - Data collection and analysis

 - Marketing and outreach

-By incorporating these elements into Complete Streets, transportation agencies help ensure that people of all ages and abilities can use the streets safely.
+To make urban roadways more bike- and pedestrian-friendly, a new design approach known as Complete Streets has emerged to help ensure that people of all ages and abilities can use the street safely.

 How many of your neighbors bike to work?
-Visit our interactive (and addictive) website, Vital Signs, to get current stats.
+Visit our interactive (and addictive) website Vital Signs, to get current stats.